 - 1. Prepare the payment voucher in accordance with the following guidelines: - a.
 Assign the document a unique number that is 8 digits in length.
 FCD recommends using the system generated number (NEXT). - b.
 Enter the supplier ID on the Payment Voucher.
 If the supplier ID is not in SHARE, request the supplier be added.
-The agency should ensure the address and location (remit to) information are correct and match in relation to the invoice and purchase order. - c.
-Pull in the Purchase Order if applicable. - d.
-If multiple lines are needed on the voucher, invoice lines should be used instead of distribution lines.
+The agency should ensure both the address and location match and are correct. - c.
+Pull in the Purchase Order if applicable.
+If no purchase order is used, a description is still required.
+The first 30 characters should contain specific details on the procurement.
+Please do not use serial numbers, contract numbers or other vague terms within the first 30 characters.
+Please also refrain from using abbreviations or acronyms. - a.
+Late fees should not be encumbered, if cost is incurred, code to miscellaneous 547900. - d.
+Invoice lines should be used instead of distribution lines. - a.
 If submitting a Journal Voucher (JV), follow job aid instructions found at https://info.share.nm.gov/fin-jobaids.html - e.
-The payment message box on the payments tab must be populated for all vouchers entered directly into the AP module.
-This message should include the invoice number, account number or identifying information that will help the recipient identify the reason for payment. - f.
+The message box on the payments tab must contain the invoice number, account number or identifying information that will help the recipient identify the reason for payment for all vouchers entered into the AP module. - f.
 Attach the required supporting documentation in PDF format (single file preferred).
-All supporting documentation must be legible.
-This documentation must include approved white papers, if applicable. - 2.
+All supporting documentation must be legible. - 2.
 Invoices should not be split into multiple payments.
 Please refer to the year-end closing instructions for paying invoices that cross fiscal years. - 3.
 An Invoice should contain the supplier's name and remit to address, invoice or account number/date, dates of goods received, or services provided, and current dollar amount due. - 4.
-Accounting dates should match on each line of the voucher and should be dated in an open accounting period.
-Invoices paid in July for the prior year must have an accounting date of June 30th. - 5.
-Invoices must contain a unique invoice number to prevent duplication of payment.
+Invoices should be created and submitted by supplier. - 5.
+Accounting dates should match each line of the voucher and should be dated in an open accounting period.
+Invoices paid in July for the prior year must have an accounting date of June 30th.

+- 6. Invoices must contain a unique invoice number to prevent duplication of payment.
 The agency should request unique invoice numbers from suppliers, as necessary.
-If a unique number is not available, the agency may request an exception from the State Controller to use the account number as the invoice number.
+If a unique number is not available, the agency may use the account number as the invoice number.
 In the absence of a unique invoice or account number, the agency should follow the recommendations below for creating a consistent invoice numbering system.
-The date used in the invoice number will be first date of travel.
+The information used should be from the actual invoice and be listed on the top right corner of the invoice.

 - a.
-Travel Reimbursement numbering system:
+The travel reimbursement numbering system is case sensitive, and must follow the examples listed below:

 - i.
-20180406 80% Advance
+20250701 80% Advance

 - ii.
-20180406 20% Recoup
+20250701 20% Recoup

 - iii.
-20180406 100% Travel
+20250701 100% Travel

 - iv.
 The invoice date should be the signature date on the ISTE form.

+- v.
+The invoice number should contain the first day of travel.

 - b.
 If duplication issues arise, please get pre-approval from DFA Audit staff for a more unique invoice number that follows a standard method.
 This will be used in front of the original invoice number.

 - i.
 Partial Payment Voucher (PP)

 - ii.
 Correction \$ Amount Voucher (C)

 - iii.
 Journal Voucher (JV)

 - iv.
 Correction Journal Voucher (CJV)

 - v.
 Repayment/Reissue Voucher (RPV)

 - vi.
-Accrual Voucher (AC)

-- vii.
-Prior Year Voucher (PY)

-- viii.
-Archived Voucher (A)

-- ix.
 Second Travel (ST)

 - c.
 All other invoice numbering systems should follow the guidelines outlined in the year-end closing instructions.

-- 6. It is the responsibility of the agency CFO to ensure all invoices being paid are true and valid obligations of the State.
+- 7. It is the responsibility of the agency CFO to ensure all invoices being paid are true and valid obligations of the State.
 State agencies must have internal controls in place to prevent duplicate and overpayments to suppliers.
 FCD will not monitor every individual invoice numbering convention for accuracy.

-- 7. Once properly entered, the Agency should approve the voucher in SHARE.
+- 8. Once properly entered, the Agency should approve the voucher in SHARE.